ArnoldV/Our.Umbraco.GMaps/README.nuget.md

 ## Features
 - Search for address using autocomplete and place marker
-- Enter coordinatesan place marker
+- Enter coordinates in place marker
 - Click on exact location on map to place marker
 - Drag marker around
 - Set default location & zoomlevel on Data Type settings